 As you find items, you fill up a finite inventory, which introduces the element of space control and planning.
 Which items do you keep and which do you toss?
 You’ll also find coins, which you can use to unlock dungeon secrets and upgrade abilities.
 And then there are optional quests that reward you upon completion.
 With each level that you complete, you’ll find yourself fighting harder monsters, finding cooler items, and edging closer towards death – and that’s the real goal in this game: surviving as many dungeon levels as you can.

 All players start with the Paladin class and the Vampire can be unlocked by reaching level 10.
-However, the Brewer, the Assassin, and the Alchemist are only available in the paid version, which you can get for $0.99 USD.

 There are a good number of Android RPGs available on Google Play and a lot of them are pretty good, but the RPGs in this list are the ones that specifically stuck out to me in some way.
 They cover a variety of genres and offer a good mixture of gameplay, aesthetics, and polish without burning up your wallet.